-(a) Companies that import/export, offer for sale, store, use or transport the regulated chemicals will be required to apply for a HS licence2 ; and
+(a) Import, export, manufacture, offer for sale, transport, storage and/or use of the regulated chemicals – Companies will be required to obtain a HS licence.

-6 This proposal is released for the purpose of consultation.
-All comments received during the consultation exercise will be reviewed and may be incorporated into the final measures.
-Parties wishing to provide feedback can submit their comments to firstname.lastname@example.org by 24 Sep 2021.
+7 This proposal is released for the purpose of consultation.
+Comments received during the consultation exercise will be reviewed and may be considered in developing the final measures.
+Parties wishing to provide feedback may do so at https://go.gov.sg/nea-hsfeedback22 or send an email to firstname.lastname@example.org by 4 July 2022.

 c.
-Focus your comments on the proposal and how it can be improved; and
+Focus your comments on the proposal and how it can be improved.

 d.
 Substantiate your points with illustrations, examples, data or alternative suggestions.